 The includes a number of different epoxy and polyurethane resin flooring systems from the vebrores range, as well as a durable MMA quartz system from the vebrospeed range and a number of heavy-duty polyurethane concrete systems from the vebrocrete range for more demanding environments.

 vebrores EP SC is a water-based, easily-applied seal coating available in a clear gloss and coloured gloss finish.

 vebrores EP HBC is a pigmented, solvent-free, easily-applied high build epoxy floor coating designed to protect concrete substrates.

-vebrores EP HBC Skydrol is a pigmented, solvent-free, easily-applied, high build epoxy floor coating system designed to protect against aggressive chemicals and solvents including Skydrol aviation hydraulic fluid.
+vebrores EP HBC HCR is a pigmented, high-chemical resistance, easily-applied, high build epoxy floor coating system designed to protect against aggressive chemicals and solvents including Skydrol aviation hydraulic fluid.

 vebrores EP SL is a solvent-free, easily-applied, self-smoothing epoxy flooring system, designed to protect concrete substrates, offering outstanding strength and performance.